-They’re back!
-Gulf sturgeon have begun their annual migration back into the Suwannee River, according to Florida Fish and Wildlife Conservation Commission (FWC) officials.
+Gulf sturgeon have begun their annual migration back into the Suwannee River, according to the Florida Fish and Wildlife Conservation Commission (FWC).

-Researchers from the U.S. Geological Survey recently reported that the fish have started to return to the north Florida river.
-However, with the higher water levels this spring, the fish don’t seem to be jumping as frequently as in previous years.
-As the river levels drop, the jumping frequency could increase.
+Researchers from the United States Geological Survey have reported that the fish began returning to the north Florida river in January because of the warm winter.
+With low water levels this spring, sturgeon may jump more frequently than in previous years.
+As river levels drop, the jumping frequency increases.

-Biologists estimate the annual population of sturgeon in the Suwannee River to be between 10,000-14,000 fish, averaging 40 pounds.
-However, a few exceed 170 pounds.
-They can leap more than 7 feet out of the water.
+Biologists estimate the annual population of adult sturgeon in the Suwannee River to be about 10,000 fish, averaging about 5 feet in length and weighing 40 pounds.
+However, a few may exceed 170 pounds.
+Sturgeon can leap more than 7 feet out of the water.
 To add to the seriousness of being hit by one, the fish have five rows of armor-like scutes.

-Adult fish spend eight to nine months each year in the river, spawning in May, and then return to the Gulf during the coolest months to feed.
+Adult fish may spend up to nine months each year in the river, spawning in May, and then return to the Gulf during the coolest months to feed.